wenkokke/vai-book/src/pages/CONTRIBUTING.md

 | `npm run build`   | Build your production site to `./dist/`      |
 | `npm run preview` | Preview your build locally, before deploying |

+# Document Structure

+Each chapter should begin with an introduction to a problem and a high-level description of its solution.
+For instance, MNIST digit recognition and robustness verification.
+This introduction should then be followed by one section showing how this problem can be solved using one particular tool—e.g., CAISAR and Vehicle.

 # Markdown

 ## Document metadata